 During the last 12 months the Remuneration Committee met to review Executive Management performance, remuneration arrangements, and to consider the realignment of the managerial incentive scheme.
+The committee consists of Stuart Crow (Chairman), Neil Herbert and Kieran Daly.

 Social & Ethics Committee